 The liver and kidneys are often pale, swollen, and friable with a greasy texture.
 Microscopically, there is variable fat deposition within the hepatocytes and epithelium of the bile ducts.
 The hepatic sinusoids may appear compressed and anemic with severe fatty infiltration.
 Gross and microscopic lesions of the primary disease process in ponies and horses may predominate.

-Clinical diagnosis is often based on the signalment, history, clinical signs, and gross observation of a white to yellow discoloration of the plasma in equids.
+Clinical diagnosis of hyperlipemia is often based on the signalment, history, clinical signs, and gross observation of a white to yellow discoloration of the plasma in equids.
 Plasma or serum triglyceride >500 mg/dL confirm the diagnosis.
 Cholesterol may be increased, indicating an increase in lipoprotein.
-Nonesterified fatty acids, very-low-density lipoproteins, and β-hydroxybutyrate (camelids) may also be elevated.
+Nonesterified fatty acids, very-low-density lipoproteins, and β-hydroxybutyrate (camelids) may also be increased.
 Laboratory evidence of hepatic dysfunction is supportive.

 Correction of the underlying disease, IV fluids, and nutritional support are the most essential factors in treatment of hyperlipemia.
 Nutritional support reverses the negative energy balance, increases serum glucose concentrations, promotes endogenous insulin release, and inhibits mobilization of peripheral adipose tissue.
-Polyionic electrolyte solution containing supplemental dextrose (50 g/hr/450 kg) and potassium (20–40 mEq of potassium chloride/L) should be given IV to hypoglycemic, hypokalemic horses.
+A polyionic electrolyte solution containing supplemental dextrose (50 g/hr/450 kg) and potassium (potassium chloride at 20–40 mEq/L) should be given IV to hypoglycemic, hypokalemic horses.
 Glucose administration may cause refractory hyperglycemia in animals with insulin resistance.
-Glucose levels, renal function, urine output, and serum electrolyte concentrations should be monitored closely.
-IV fluids and glucose must be administered cautiously in camelids with hepatic lipidosis, because many are already hypoproteinemic and glucose regulation in camelids is often challenging.
-Intermittent bolus administration of polyionic IV fluids rather than continuous infusion may be more effective for maintaining hydration without exacerbating existing hypoproteinemia.
+Glucose concentrations, renal function, urine output, and serum electrolyte concentrations should be monitored closely.
+IV fluids and glucose must be administered cautiously in camelids with hepatic lipidosis, because many are already hypoproteinemic, and glucose regulation in camelids is often challenging.
+Intermittent bolus administration of polyionic IV fluids rather than continuous infusion may more effectively maintain hydration without exacerbating existing hypoproteinemia.

-For horses that are totally anorectic, parenteral nutrition may be used.
+For totally anorectic horses, partial parenteral nutrition may be used.
 The lipid portion of the solution is omitted.
 Blood glucose concentration should be monitored at least twice daily to ensure that euglycemia is maintained and that substantial hyperglycemia (≥180 mg/dL) is avoided.

-Exogenous insulin administration is recommended for treatment of iatrogenic hyperglycemia and hyperlipemia.
-Insulin decreases mobilization of peripheral adipose tissue by stimulating lipoprotein lipase activity and by inhibiting adipocyte hormone-sensitive lipase activity.
+Exogenous insulin administration is recommended for treatment of iatrogenic hyperglycemia and hyperlipemia, especially when these conditions are resistant to more conventional therapies.
+Insulin decreases mobilization of peripheral adipose tissue by stimulating lipoprotein lipase activity and by inhibiting adipocyte hormone–sensitive lipase activity.
 The appropriate dosage of insulin to be used in horses has not been well established.
-When insulin is used, response to therapy, including blood glucose concentrations, must be closely monitored, and the insulin dosage adjusted accordingly.
+When insulin is used, response to therapy, including blood glucose concentrations, must be closely monitored and the insulin dosage adjusted accordingly.
 Insulin administration may fail to lower serum triglyceride or glucose concentrations in hyperlipemic animals when an insulin-resistant state is present.
-Insulin treatment in camelids has reportedly been effective in the treatment of animals with hepatic lipidosis.
+Insulin treatment in camelids has reportedly been effective in treatment of hepatic lipidosis.

 Nutritional supplementation to prevent hyperlipemia is indicated in miniature horses and donkeys, ponies, horses, and camelids with systemic disease associated with hypophagia and high metabolic demands.

-Clinical biochemical parameters are not useful prognostic indicators of survival in ponies with hyperlipemia.
-Death from hyperlipemia is rare in miniature breeds.
+Clinical biochemical variables are not useful prognostic indicators of survival in ponies with hyperlipemia.
 In most instances, survival depends on the ability to successfully treat the primary disease.
 Prognosis is often poor in ponies, standard-size horses, and camelids.